CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Documentation Enhancements

-The documentation for migrated resources and data sources is auto-generated to provide better accuracy and consistency.
+The documentation for migrated resources and data sources is automatically generated to enhance relevancy and consistency.
 The following changes have been made:

 1. Class names have references to the [model documentation](https://developer.cisco.com/site/apic-mim-ref-api/?version=latest).
 2. Parents of the resource are provided with references to their corresponding resources at the `parent_dn` attribute.
-3. Relational children of the resource are provided with references to their corresponding child resource and the resource the child is pointing towards.
+3. Relational children of the resource include references to both their corresponding child resource and the target resource they are associated with.
 4. Non-relational children of the resource are provided with references to their corresponding resources at the bottom of the documentation.
-5. Attribute default behavior is documented per attribute.
+5. The default behaviour of each attribute is documented individually.
-6. Attribute valid inputs are documented per attribute.
+6. The valid inputs for each attribute are documented individually.
 7. Applicable versions of classes and attributes are documented.
-8. UI location information is provided for every configuration option.
+8. UI location information is provided for each configuration option.
 9. Resource DN format (resource ID) is documented.
-10. A minimal and full example is provided (max 2 parents).
+10. Both minimal and full examples are provided, featuring up to two parent resources when applicable.
-11. Importing examples for both CLI and blocks in HCL configuration.
+11. Examples for importing resources using both CLI commands and HCL configuration blocks are provided.